felsantiago/next-level-week/nlw-03/README.md

 ### Days
 - Dia 1: Acelerando sua evolução 12/10 - :heavy_check_mark:
-- Dia 2: Olhando as oportunidades 13/10 - :construction:
+- Dia 2: Olhando as oportunidades 13/10 - :heavy_check_mark:
 - Dia 3: A escolha da Stack 14/10 - :construction:
 - Dia 4: Até 2 anos em 2 meses 15/10 - :construction:
 - Dia 5: Milha extra 16/10 - :construction:

 ## 💻 Project

 Happy is a project developed based on Children's Day.
 That aims to connect people to orphanages that allow to make a children's day more special.

 <h1 align="center">